CaitlinEverett/BC-18_Mongo-Scraper/instructions.md

 * This code should connect mongoose to your remote mongolab database if deployed, but otherwise will connect to the local mongoHeadlines database on your computer.

 14. [Watch this demo of a possible submission](mongo-homework-demo.mov).
-See the deployed demo application [here](http://nyt-mongo-scraper.herokuapp.com/).
+See the deployed demo app [here](http://nyt-mongo-scraper.herokuapp.com/).

 15. Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
 Otherwise, just be creative!